Author: Scott Wisdom, Senior Research Scientist at Affectiva

 The fact that DR-NMF networks are competitive with a very similar conventional, state-of-the-art deep recurrent network is significant, since it suggests that deep networks constructed from statistical models can achieve better performance using less training data.
 This is significant because cleanly labeled training data can be very laborious to gather and annotate in many domains.
 Thus, though building deep networks by combining existing deep learning building blocks can be effective, using statistical model-based reasoning to inform combinations of the existing layers or to even create new deep networks layers can yield dividends, including interpretable network weights, principled initialization schemes, and improved performance when less training data is available.

 At Affectiva, we are pushing the state-of-the-art in speech emotion recognition, which inevitably involves important issues such as being robust to background noise.
-We are continually working on improving our speech emotion recognition models, which you can try out yourself by signing up for our speech beta.

 Read more in the full paper here.

 About Scott Wisdom